Studies on Carrollian Quantum Field Theories: Introduction

 In this paper, we discuss quantization of massive Carrollian field theories in (3+1) dimensions.
 We discuss the quantization of complex Carrollian scalar field, Carroll fermions and Carrollian electrodynamics.
 Notably, the Lagrangian for the Carrollian fermions\cite{Stakenborg:2023bmw} discussed herein does not appear to stem from a parent Lorentzian theory, unlike the cases for complex scalar field and electrodynamics, which can be constructed by null reduction\cite{Chen:2023pqf} (for a brief discussion refer to Appendix \ref{section:cfromb}).
 An interesting feature observed is that the massless limit of two point function for Carroll fermion is independent of any temporal separation and is completely ultra local.
 We extend our study by investigating an interacting Carrollian field theory.
 We couple the complex scalar field with Carrollian electrodynamics, which we refer to as scalar Carrollian electrodynamics (sCED).
 The case of sCED is particularly interesting because its renormalization has raised significant concerns in recent times, especially regarding how conventional arguments of gauge independence of mass and coupling are invalidated in Carrollian setting.
 It has been reported in \cite{Mehra:2023rmm} that the renormalized mass and coupling are heavily dependent on the chosen gauge fixing parameter in Carrollian setting.
 This invalidates our general understanding of gauge independent mass in quantum field theories.
 In this work, we have managed to resolve this issue and restore the gauge independence of mass in Carrollian setting.
 We examine the underlying cause of the observed discrepancy in sCED by constructing fully gauge fixed propagators.
-To further confirm the gauge independence of mass in sCED, we resort to the techniques of BRST symmetry and construct Nielsen identities which are an essential tool to establish gauge independence of mass.\\[3pt]
+We also present Nielsen identity for sCED in appendix \ref{section:BRST} an essential tool to ensures gauge independence of mass.\\[3pt]